Paul closes the letter where he began it. Grace.

 - Treat someone with kindness when they have treated you poorly, remembering that God treated you with amazing kindness though you have sinned against him.

-- Serve at CVCCS, a place oozing with grace for those who haven’t had a whole lot in their lives.
-Have you looked at all the opportunities to serve at CVCCS in the bulletin?
+- Serve at your local social services organization.
+For my church, it is CVCCS, a place oozing with grace for those who haven’t had a whole lot in their lives.

-- Help pack shoeboxes for Operation Christmas Child on November 5th.
+- Help pack shoeboxes for Operation Christmas Child.
 Show grace to kids around that world that may have never experienced the grace of Christmas.

 Let us be a people that love God, love one another, filled with grace.